 The above shot is how the photo was taken.
-The movement of the ride is from right to left, which technically is not correct.
+The movement of the ride is from right to left, which technically isn’t correct in photography composition.
 It doesn’t bother me, but if I wanted to make it technically accurate, I could simply flip the image horizontally and the movement would then be from left to right.

 The above shot follows the left to right rule.
-If it didn’t, however, I would not be able to flip it as the numbers would then read backwards.
+If it didn’t, however, I wouldn’t be able to flip it as the numbers would then read backwards.

-The father and child playing is another example of applying the left to right rule as they are moving from the left of the frame to the right.
+The father and child playing is another example of applying the left to right rule as they’re moving from the left of the frame to the right.

 Leave us a comment

-If you have any questions about the left to right rule, let us know in the comments.
+If you have any questions about the left to right rule in photography composition, let us know in the comments.

 Also, we love good news, so if our photography composition tips have helped you to understand how to use the left to right rule, share that too.